-Hazards Addressed: Climate Change, Drought & Water Shortage, Floods, Severe Weather, Wildfire
+Hazards Addressed: Floods, Severe Weather

-Issue/Background: There is some evidence that rising temperatures are a a result of the increase in manmade surfaces acting as heat sinks, and that increased foliage can provide some relief.
+Issue/Background: There is some evidence that rising temperatures are a result of the increase in manmade surfaces acting as heat sinks, and that increased foliage can provide some relief.
 Trees provide relief when they are large enough to provide shade in the hard surfaces, but vines could be an alternative if trained to follow a cable lattice network over the hard surfaces.

-The vegetation can also help to slow and clean storm water run-off that would otherwise fall on an quickly run-off the impervious surfaces.
+The vegetation can also help to slow and clean storm water run-off that would otherwise fall and quickly run-off the impervious surfaces.